 There are probably two potential positions for a bridge.
 The first is at the southern end of the site where pedestrians and cyclists crossing the canal would then have direct access along Great Clarendon Street to the major employers in Jericho.
 If the bridge was positioned here, then it is critical to have a decent width pathway retained along the canal frontage running north from the new bridge to create a clear and direct public access for pedestrians and cyclists to the new square (see Section 8.0).

 The second possible position is more central on the site where the bridge would lead people directly into the new public space and increase the vibrancy of the space.
 Similarly, public access for pedestrians and cyclists will be expected along the canal frontage leading south from the square to enable people to quickly access the employment areas of Jericho without having to negotiate events taking place on the square.
+Engine noise from boats queuing to pass the bridge is likely to cause less noise disturbance to existing residents of Rewley Road if the bridge was central to the site rather than at the southern end.

 It is also preferable for the bridge to be located south of the new winding hole.
 This ensures that boaters wanting to turn round before the end of the canal don’t have to negotiate the bridge twice to return north.
 The winding hole and bridge should not be too close to one another as the bridge may cause a visual obstruction to boaters affecting their safety.

 As with the design options for the bridge, the position would also depend on the design of the bridge and to what degree it caused any visual intrusion and impact upon trees.

+It should be noted that an electricity circuit runs beneath the canal near the southern end of the site which may affect the potential for positioning a bridge in this location.
+Further information is in Section 9.0.
+There is also a pumping station which alleviates flooding in Jericho and a pipe running through the site which may affect the position of the bridge.

 Other uses